itk-dev/tidy-feedback/README.md

 putenv('TIDY_FEEDBACK_DATABASE_URL=pdo-sqlite:////app/tidy-feedback.sqlite');
 ```

-After installation and configuration, open `/tidy-feedback` on your site and enjoy!
+After installation and configuration, open `/tidy-feedback/test` on your site and enjoy!

+All feedback items can be found on `/tidy-feedback`.

 ## Development